Welcome to Adventure Dog Camp, the retreat for adventurous dogs and their humans!

 - Backpacking with dogs 101

-At this time, Adventure Dog Camp is available to dogs that have been professionally e-collar trained.
+At this time, Adventure Dog Camp is available to dogs that have been e-collar trained.

 A Few Notes

-- Dogs must be on leash while on property and owners must pick up after their dogs.
-Please note that there will be other dog guests at the lodge during our stay that are not part of Adventure Dog Camp.
+- Dogs must be on leash while at the camp site and owners must pick up after their dogs.
+Please note that there may be other dogs nearby, on trails, and on the water during our stay that are not part of Adventure Dog Camp.

 - Three days and three nights of expert dog training workshops